vanderbiltrobotics/RoboticsIntelligenceWiki/mechanical/machining/bandsaw.md

 ![Vertical Bandsaw](/uploads/vertical-bandsaw.jpg "Vertical Bandsaw") __How to Use__

-1. Make sure to know where the e-stop button is
+1. Turn on the blade
-2. Turn on the blade
+2. Slowly push the workpiece into the blade.
+Be mindful of fingers being in the path of the blade.
+If necessary, use a piece of wood or other stock material to push the workpiece to avoid fingers being in the path of the blade.

 ## Horizontal Bandsaw
 # Materials